lpabon/docs/book/src/csi-ext-spec.md

 There is no guarantee that NodePublishVolume will be called again after a failure, regardless of what the failure is.
-To avoid leaking resources, a CSI driver must either always free all resources before returning from NodePublishVolume or implement some kind of garbage collection.
+To avoid leaking resources, a CSI driver must either always free all resources before returning from NodePublishVolume on error or implement some kind of garbage collection.

 #### [NodeUnpublishVolume](https://github.com/container-storage-interface/spec/blob/master/spec.md#nodeunpublishvolume)